Azure-Samples/ASA-Samples-Event-Driven-Application/README.md

 ### Next Steps

 At this point, you have a complete application deployed on Azure.
 But there is much more that the Azure Developer CLI can do.
 These next steps will introduce you to additional commands that will make creating applications on Azure much easier.
-Using the Azure Developer CLI, you can setup your pipelines, monitor your application, test and debug locally.
+Using the Azure Developer CLI, you can setup your pipelines and monitor your application.

 #### Set up a pipeline using `azd pipeline`